TODAY / JUN 9HEAVY

 The same building draws different crowds with different timing, and the parking and traffic picture shifts accordingly.

-- Stacked nights — when a Leafs or Raptors game coincides with a Blue Jays game at the adjacent Rogers Centre, the entire south-of-Front-Street area becomes effectively undriveable for two hours on either side of first pitch and tip-off.
-Transit is not optional on those nights.
+• Stacked nights — when a Leafs or Raptors game coincides with a Blue Jays game at the adjacent Rogers Centre, the south-of-Front-Street area can become extremely slow for two hours on either side of first pitch and tip-off.
+Transit is usually the better plan on those nights, but expect Union Station and GO/TTC platforms to be crowded.

 Rideshare, taxi, and drop-off logistics

 Uber and Lyft drop-offs at Scotiabank Arena tend to cluster on Bay Street north of Lake Shore and along Bremner Boulevard.
-Surge pricing on the way home is the rule rather than the exception — by the time the third period buzzer sounds, multipliers of 2x to 3x are normal, and they often do not normalize until well after midnight on weekend nights.
-A common workaround is to walk a few blocks north past Front Street, request a pickup from a quieter corner like Wellington and Yonge, and avoid the dedicated event-zone surge.
+Surge pricing on the way home is common after major events, and it can take a while to settle after weekend shows and playoff games.
+A common workaround is to walk a few blocks north past Front Street, request a pickup from a quieter corner like Wellington and Yonge, outside the dedicated event-zone surge.
 Taxis tend to queue along Lake Shore Boulevard and at the Union Station rank, where flat-rate downtown trips often beat surge rideshare on busy nights.

-For private drop-off and pickup, the curb directly outside the arena on Bay Street is the most contested 50 metres of pavement in the city for an hour around any major event.
+For private drop-off and pickup, the curb directly outside the arena on Bay Street is one of the hardest pickup spots in the area for an hour around any major event.
 A better play is to use the Bremner Boulevard side, or to coordinate a meeting point inside Union Station's Great Hall — a more pleasant wait than idling on a closed-off street.

 The bottom line

-Take the train if at all possible.
+Take the train if it works for your trip, but expect crowds after sold-out games and concerts.
 If driving, pre-book a spot at Maple Leaf Square or one of the nearby garages, arrive early, and plan an exit route that does not depend on Lake Shore Boulevard clearing in the first 30 minutes after the event.
 Check the Scotiabank Arena page for the schedule of upcoming events and the closure status of nearby roads on a given date — that combined view is usually the deciding factor between "drive" and "take the GO train."
-And remember: every minute saved in a parked car after the event is a minute lost in a downtown traffic jam, so building a transit-first plan and treating the car as the backup option will almost always produce the smoother night.
+Building a transit-first plan and treating the car as the backup option usually produces the smoother night.